Prospective CSP Students

 Stipends and Scholarships

-During the first year, the 16-credit-hour scholarship includes the non-resident fee for out-of-state residents.
-Students must cover 6 credit-hours during the first year in the program (including non-resident fees for these credits if applicable.)
+During the first year, the 22-credit-hour scholarship includes the non-resident fee for out-of-state residents.
 The scholarship for the second year does not cover the non-resident fee.
 Domestic students may be eligible to become an Ohio resident for the second year or may pay the non-resident fee.
 International students may receive a scholarship for the non-resident fee for two years.

 The general fee and other administrative fees are not covered by the scholarship.
 Rates are set by the Board of Trustees and published at http://www.bgsu.edu/bursar.html.

-Prospective students who are alumni of the NASPA NUFP will be considered for the BGSU-NUFP Fellowship automatically upon admission to the CSP program.
-Additional scholarships include the Dr. Carolyn Palmer Diversity Enhancement Scholarship, Dr. Carney Strange Scholarship, Dr. Bettina Shuford College Student Personnel Professional Development Award, Palmer Adult Learner Scholarship, Frank and Jane Arnold Scholarship, James L. Galloway Memorial Award, and Community Spirit Award.
+Prospective students who are alumni of the NASPA NUFP program will be considered for the BGSU-NUFP Fellowship automatically upon admission to the CSP program.
+Additional scholarships include the Dr. Carolyn Palmer Diversity Enhancement Scholarship, Dr. Carney Strange Scholarship, Dr. Bettina Shuford College Student Personnel Professional Development Award, Palmer Adult Learner Scholarship, Frank and Jane Arnold Scholarship, James L. Galloway Memorial Award, Scholarship in Honor of Dr. Michael Coomes, and Community Spirit Award.
 Support for professional development activities is also available.

 For information about financial aid beyond the internship and resources listed above, please visit the Student Financial Aid web site.